Page Contents

 To fully appreciate the difficulty of the CPA Exam, remember that it is a select group of bright accountants who are experiencing these low pass rates.
 The people taking the CPA Exam have:

-• Prepared themselves for the exam often taking a formal CPA Exam review course and/or studying review materials.
+May have taken a formal CPA Exam review course and/or studied CPA review materials.

 It is a sobering statistic that nationally only 40-62% of the candidates sitting for the CPA Exam will achieve a passing score.
 If your goal is to become a certified public accountant, the low pass rates indicate the importance of a rigorous, high-quality, college accounting program.
 See our discussion under Accounting Degrees.